humam-abd/OneFeed_App/README.md

 ### `yarn`

-Installs the requires packages and dependencies
+Install the required packages and dependencies

 ### `yarn start`